atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Display of the distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rainfall distributions are accessible via the |icon_frame_distributions_s| button on the toolbar.
-It allows to plot the distribution of all analogues comparatively to the best 5 or 10 (Figure below).
+It allows plotting the distribution of all analogs comparatively to the best 5 or 10 (Figure below).
 The display options are similar to those of the time series (previous section).
-The method, station and lead time must be selected in the upper part of the window.
+The method, station, and lead time must be selected in the upper part of the window.

 .. image:: img/frame-plot-precip-distrib.png
    :align: center

 The distribution of the analogy criterion is also available in the same window through the tab located above the graph (Figure below).
-This distribution makes it possible to identify possible discontinuities in the values of the criteria and thus to increase the confidence into the best analogues.
+This distribution makes it possible to identify possible discontinuities in the values of the criteria and thus to increase the confidence in the best analogs.

 .. image:: img/frame-plot-criteria-distrib.png
    :align: center